yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 image: /img/tiantan.jpg
 ---

-This is my first post.
-It's not technical.
-It's about my lately thoughts on how to a better graduate student.
+Hi there, this is my first post.
 Currently, I am a 4th year graduate student.
-Maybe I am supposed to know how to be a graduate student very well.
-But the truth is I am not yet.
-I am constantly seeing new situations that I feel hard to react to.
+Maybe I should know how to be a graduate student very well by now.
+But the truth is that I am still constantly facing new situations that I am not sure what to do.
+I want to write about my recent thoughts and plots I found very helpful on *potentially* better manage my time and perform my tasks in graduate school.

 For example, I have 3 tasks at hand: writing the first paper, starting a new project and learn a new technique for an ongoing project.
-All of them make me struggle in its own ways.
+All of them are new to me and make me struggle in its own ways.
 I imagine this is the common situation for many graduate students.
 The isolation and loneliness is also probably nothing new.
-The question is how should I react?
-My advisor is supportive but he has limited time and his job is not show me the details on how to do every step.
+The question is how should I learn to accomplish these tasks?
+My advisor is supportive and gives good advice on directions but his job is not figuring out the details on my tasks.
 Also, I realize that I am probably less competent than he was as a Ph.D. student.
-So the progress he would make if he's doing this is probably much faster than I can and he may not understand some of my struggles.
-So I figured, I need to find something to help with my situation.
-As everything is becoming open source today, I thought I could use some advice from other advisors online.
+So he might not understand some of my struggles since he never ran into it.
+Thus, I want to find some tutorials that walk me through on how these type of tasks (e.g. write a 1st paper) usually get done.
+As everything is becoming open source today, I thought I could use some advice from advisors online, let the community educate me.

 I've read through a lot of online posts.
-Most are either too generic or too specific.
-Lucily, here are a few posts I found really helpful, and likely applicable to many fields.
+Most of them are either too generic or too specific for me.
+Lucily, here are a few posts I found really helpful to my case, and likely applicable to many fields.

 # time management